winneylee/california-wildfires/README.md

 ## Machine Learning Model
 The provisional machine learning model that we created is a draft for the final machine learning model that.
-This provisional model (1) takes in data from the provisional database, which includes data from the California Wildfires (2013-2020) dataset shown above and (2) outputs labels for the input data sourced from our datasets.
+This provisional model (1) takes in data from the provisional database, which includes data from the California Wildfires (2013-2020) dataset shown above and (2) outputs county labels for the wildfire input data sourced from our datasets.

 ![Provisional Model](./Resources/model.jpg)